iconifyit/json-to-model/README.md

 The solution is to output a utility file with the classes that will allow developers to either use the provided utility file, or roll their own.
 Another option is to use existing NPM packages for this functionality whenever possible.
 Everything is a trade-off and for now self-encapsulation is the best, simplest solution.
+- Need to remove unnecessary dev files from package.

 ## Roadmap